DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ## Our Story

    - Our Story section provides an image of the club logo and gives a brief history of the club and its connection with a global martial arts organisation to the user.
-This re-assures the user the club has a history and is growing.
+This re-assures the user the club has a long history and is also growing.
    - The red, black and white of the logo provide continutity and flow through the website sections.

    ![screen shot mkg north dublin our story section](docs/readme-images/our-story.png)